BaMana - Case Study

 The Pitch Night

-Equipped with our presentation, one pager, and 4 main screens that represented our app, we gave a pitch in front of an audience and a panel of industry professionals who served as judges.
+Equipped with our presentation, one pager, and 4 main screens that represented our app at the time, we gave a pitch in front of an audience and a panel of industry professionals who served as judges.

-We managed to win first place :) which was very exciting.
+We won first place! which was very exciting

 Selected pages from our presentation